dasasathyan/dasasathyan.github.io/_posts/history/2023-09-11-santhana-dharma-in-tamil-literature.md

 ---
 layout: post
-title: "References to Sanathana Dharma in Tamil"
+title: "References to Sanathana Dharma in Tamil Literature"
-date: 2023-09-15
+date: 2023-09-11
-permalink: "/history/sanathana-dharma-in-tamil"
+permalink: "/history/sanathana-dharma-in-tamil-literature"
 ---

 Amidst the ongoing debate surrounding the preservation of Sanathana Dharma and the classification of Tamils as non-Sanathanis, it's important to emphasize that Sanathana Dharma is deeply rooted in the Vedas, Puranas, and Itihasas.
 To illustrate this connection, I've compiled references from Tamil literature: